StackVista/stackstate-docs/setup/cli/cli-comparison.md

 StackState has a new CLI!
 The new CLI has many advantages and a few notable differences.

 {% hint style="info" %}
-The old CLI has been renamed to `stac`.
+**The old CLI has been renamed to `stac`.**

 In a future release of StackState, the new CLI will fully replace the `stac` CLI.
 Most commands will be ported to the new CLI, but some will be deprecated.
-See [CLI commands](#cli-commands) for an up-to-date overview of the port process.
+See the [CLI command overview](#cli-command-overview) for up-to-date information on the port process.
 {% endhint %}

 ## Advantages of the new CLI